10 strategies to improve teamwork

 Select small teams.
 Teamwork and performance of smaller teams tends to be better than larger teams.

-During the initial stages of Amazon, Jeff Bezos introduced a guideline known as the Two Pizza Principle: each internal team should be of a size that two pizzas could comfortably feed.
+During the early days of Amazon, Jeff Bezos introduced a guideline known as the Two Pizza Principle: each internal team should be of a size that two pizzas could comfortably feed.

 A smaller team is more agile, expends less effort on handling schedules and communication, develops greater trust and teamwork and dedicates more time to essential tasks, getting more done in less time than larger teams.